amelielavender/ebooks-bot/README.md

 ## features

 * no coding or knowledge of scripting languages necessary!
+* runs in the background, thanks to being hosted on your google drive
 * says things weird
 * replies on a limited basis **EXPERIMENTAL**
 * filters out usernames and links in the final created tweets